segmentio/segment-docs/src/connections/storage/data-lakes/comparison.md

 As Segment builds new data storage products, each product evolves from prior products to best support the needs of customers.
 Segment Data Lakes is an evolution of the Warehouses product that meets the changing needs of customers.
 As such, you’ll find some areas where there are differences between the Data Lakes and Warehouses products, instead of seeing exact parity between the two.

-With this, the two products will not be in parity with each other, but instead will be compatible because there will be an understandable mapping between Data Lakes and Warehouses, which can enable you to identify and manage the differences.
+With this, the two products are not interoperable, but are compatible with a configurable mapping.
+This mapping helps you to identify and manage the differences between the two storage solutions, so you can easily understand how the data in each is related.

-For customers who are currently or have previously used Segment Warehouses, Data Lakes’s feature “Warehouse Compatibility Mode” provides a schema which minimizes the differences between Warehouses and Data Lakes.
-The remaining differences found between Data Lakes (with Warehouse Compatibility Mode) and Warehouses are mapped below.
+If you currently use or previously used Segment Warehouses, then Data Lakes’s “Warehouse Compatibility Mode” provides a schema which minimizes the differences between Warehouses and Data Lakes.
+The remaining differences found between Data Lakes (with Warehouse Compatibility Mode) and Warehouses are explained below.

 ## Data Freshness